-PORT 202 - Composition and Conversation (4)
+PORT 202W - Composition and Conversation (4)

 Writing skills in Portuguese are developed through grammatical exercises, controlled composition, original themes, and the stylistic analysis of literary texts.
 Discussions of written materials in Portuguese provide oral practice.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: PORT 115 or equivalent or consent of department chair.